7Wdev/PMMP-JS/README.md

 #### Info
-plugin developed by : 7awariGamer[7Wdev] !
+plugin developed by : Ade Issawe[7Wdev] !

 simple support for javascript in pmmp !